 Upgrade tracking built for the people who actually upgrade

-2LNR monitors confirmed upgrade availability on American Airlines at the segment level.
-It exists because the information you need to make upgrade decisions — which flights have upgrade space open right now, which routes consistently release inventory, when to use an SWU versus saving it — is scattered across multiple tools and takes too long to piece together manually.
+2LNR monitors confirmed upgrade availability on American, Delta, and Alaska at the segment level — and award availability across more than 25 airlines.
+It exists because the information you need to make upgrade decisions — which flights have space open right now, which routes consistently release inventory, when to spend a systemwide upgrade or certificate versus holding it — is scattered across carrier sites and takes too long to piece together by hand.

 We built 2LNR because we face the same problems you do.
 We are AvGeeks — passionate frequent flyers who believe the tools should be as serious as the travelers who use them.